-Shelley has PhD in biology (ecology and population genetics) from the University of Missouri (Columbia) and an MSC from the University of Toronto and has nearly 30 years of teaching experience, having taught undergraduate and graduate courses in university, but also through volunteer teaching she has done with kindergarten and primary school kids.
+Shelley has PhD in biology (ecology, evolution, and population genetics) from the University of Missouri (Columbia) and an MSc from the University of Toronto and has nearly 30 years of teaching experience, having taught undergraduate and graduate courses in university, but also through volunteer teaching she has done with kindergarten and primary school kids.
 She is passionate about sharing her love of nature with all ages and does presentations for clubs and organizations.
 Shelley speaks on a diverse arrays of topics including nature, photography, education, conservation, women's leadership, career and professional development, and more.
 To book a speaking engagement with Shelley, please click HERE.
 Shelley is also a certified career mentor and life coach and enjoys working with people of all ages to help them find their passion and the career that feeds it as well as realizing the dreams that we want to become a reality.

 Shelley is passionate about environmental communication - sharing messages about the environment and calls to action on environmental issues - through photography and environmental storytelling.
 As a research scientist, she uses published science research to underpin her messages about the physical and mental health benefits of spending time in nature.
 Shelley's passion for environmental communication is a core component of BEE's environmental learning expeditions.
 She is also passionate about supporting women in science, women's leadership, and women in STEM.